-Australia's Biggest Child Safety Lesson is suitable for children between the ages of 3 - 8 years.
-It will teach key personal safety concepts for early childhood in a fun and interactive way.
-It can be viewed in large or small groups at school or early childhood centres.
-You can also watch it at home together.
+Australia's Biggest Child Safety Lesson is suitable for children between the ages of 8 - 12 years.
+It will teach key personal safety concepts for Upper Primary in a fun and interactive way.
+It can be viewed in large or small groups at school or you can also watch it at home together.